Work Approach

 - I generally don’t answer e-mails after hours or on weekends, with a few and occasional exceptions, that are just that - exceptions.

-- If you receive an email from me that is late at night or during off hours, this is mostly because I am triaging my inbox and not because I expect an answer that moment.
+- If you receive an email from me that is late at night or during off hours, this is most likely because I am triaging my inbox and not because I expect an answer that moment.

 - The corollary to the statement above is that I don’t expect anyone to answer my emails or IMs when they are on vacation.
-It can be done once you’re back and refreshed.
+It can be done once you’re back.

-- I am mostly remote (with a few days on campus); therefore documentation takes precedence over in-person communication.
-Let’s write things down and have a conversation in the document/work item before setting up meetings or starting another long email thread.
+- I firmly believe that documentation takes precedence over in-person communication.
+Let’s write things down and have a conversation in the document or work item before setting up meetings or starting another long email thread.
 If something is not documented, it might as well not exist.

-- Despite being remote, I strongly believe in the value of face-to-face communication.
-It’s important to regularly meet with the people I work with to discuss how I can help and plug in better into the existing projects.
+- Despite being remote, I believe in the value of face-to-face communication.
+It’s important to regularly meet with the people I work with to discuss how I can help and plug into existing workstreams.

-- If you see me on campus, I am always down for a conversation - stop by.
+- If you see me in the office, I am always ready to have a conversation about product, priorities, technical architecture, or anything else that is top of mind for you - stop by.

-- I write more than I talk.
-Writing allows one to better flesh out their thoughts before sharing them broadly.
+- I write a lot.
+Writing allows me to flesh out my thoughts before sharing them broadly.
 Send me your comments in the document!

 - Email threads that need narrative or long explanations should be documents.

-- Instant messages that need long explanations should be documents.
+- Instant messages that need long explanations or long email threads should be documents.

-- I set up meetings to hash out ideas and/or build partnerships.
-I do not set up meetings for status updates - that can be done asynchronously.
+- I set up meetings to hash out ideas and build partnerships.
+I do not set up meetings for status updates.
+That can be done asynchronously.

-- Before setting up a meeting, ask - “Can I write this down/will this be useful for others?”
+- Before setting up a meeting, ask - “Can I write this down and will this be useful for others?”

 - Most email is not urgent.
-If there is truly an urgent matter, please reach out to me during work hours or through means other than email.
+If there is truly an urgent matter, please reach out to me during work hours or through other channels.

-- I am serious about having focus time - that’s when I get the most impactful work done.
-If I haven’t answered your email or IM, I will do so within a reasonable time frame; I triage those requests at the start and end of day, and tend to get to “Inbox Zero” weekly.
+- I am serious about having focus time.
+That’s when I get the most impactful work done.
+If I haven’t answered your email or IM, I will do so within a reasonable time frame.
+I triage those requests in the afternoon or end of day, and tend to get to “Inbox Zero” weekly.

-- I have no issues with my work being seen by other partners/teams - I am transparent about the documents and presentations I write.
+- I have no qualms with my work being seen by other partners or teams, unless absolutely necessary to keep things locked down (e.g., for security-related items).
+I am transparent about the documents and presentations I write.
 Want to know about something I work on?
-Ask and I will point you to the document or work item where that is outlined!
+Ask and I will point you to the document or work item where that is outlined.

-- Instead of sending status emails, I update work items and have written, internally accessible artifacts that you can refer to for the latest update on a project.
+- Instead of sending status emails, I update work items and have written, internally accessible artifacts that you can refer to for the latest updates on a project.

 - Occasionally you will get emails from me that announce new features or capabilities.
 Those will be infrequent.